 By 1 May 2017, Registry Operator MUST provide to applicable Registrars and ICANN, documentation reflecting the system changes necessary to support the requirements of Sections 2.1 concerning relevant Operating Test Environments (OT&E) available to Registrars and by 1 August 2017 for Section 2.2.

-Starting 1 August 2017, Registry Operator MUST support all contact operations as described in RFC5733.

-Starting 1 May 2018, Registry Operator MUST require Thick Registration data upon receiving successful EPP <create> ommand (per RFC5731.)

-Registry Operator MUST accept all registration data submitted by Registrars in conformance with section 3.1
+Starting 1 August 2017, Registry Operator MUST support all contact commands specified in RFC5733 as described in this provision.
+The EPP contact fields <contact:id>, <contact:postalInfo>, and <contact:authInfo> will be REQUIRED by the Registry Operator.
+Registry Operator MUST accept but MUST NOT require all other registration data elements that enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.

+Starting 1 May 2018, Registry Operator MUST require Thick Registration data for an EPP domaing object <create> command as described in this provision.
+Registry Operator MUST require all registration data elements that enable it to comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy.

-Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide Transition Progress Metrics to each registrar at minimum Monthly by first day of the month at 23:59 UTC.
+Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide Transition Progress Metrics to each registrar at minimum Monthly by first day of the next month at 23:59 UTC.

-Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide to ICANN all Transition Progress Metrics for all registrars at minimum Monthly by first day of the month at 23:59 UTC.
+Between 1 August 2017 and 1 February 2019, Registry Operator SHALL provide to ICANN all Transition Progress Metrics for all registrars at minimum Monthly by first day of the next month at 23:59 UTC.

 [Registry Operator SHALL implement the requirements of the Registry Registration Data Directory Services Consistent Labeling and Display Policy ("CL&D Policy") in conjunction with Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") by 1 August 2017.]

+[Starting 1 May 2018, Registry Operator MUST comply with WHOIS (available via port 43) and web-based directory services requirements described in Section 1 of Specification 4 of the "Base Registry Agreement approved on 9 January 2014" ("Base Registry Agreement") and the Registry Registration Data Directory Services Consistent Labeling and Display Policy for other than Existing Domain Names.]

-[Between 1 August 2017 and 1 February 2019, for the following RDDS Output fields where no data exists in the Shared Registration System (SRS), the Registry Operator MAY treat the following RDDS fields as Optional as described in section 1.2 of the "RDAP Operational Profile for gTLD Registries and Registrars" if implementing RDAP, and in the case of Whois port 43 and Web-Whois, as described in clarification 1 of the "Advisory: Clarifications to the Registry Agreement, and the 2013 Registrar Accreditation Agreement (RAA) regarding applicable Registration Data Directory Service (Whois) Specifications":
+[Between 1 August 2017 and 1 February 2019, for Existing Domain Names, for the following RDDS Output fields where no data exists in the Shared Registration System (SRS), the Registry Operator MAY treat the following RDDS fields as Optional as described in section 1.2 of the "RDAP Operational Profile for gTLD Registries and Registrars" if implementing RDAP, and in the case of Whois port 43 and Web-Whois, as described in clarification 1 of the "Advisory: Clarifications to the Registry Agreement, and the 2013 Registrar Accreditation Agreement (RAA) regarding applicable Registration Data Directory Service (Whois) Specifications":

 Registry Registrant/Admin/Tech ID